 In contrast with probability sampling, non-probability sample is not a product of a randomized selection processes.
 Subjects in a non-probability sample are usually selected on the basis of their accessibility or by the purposive personal judgment of the researcher.

-The downside of this is that an unknown proportion of the entire population was not sampled.
+The downside of the non-probablity sampling method is that an unknown proportion of the entire population was not sampled.
 This entails that the sample may or may not represent the entire population accurately.
 Therefore, the results of the research cannot be used in generalizations pertaining to the entire population.

 Types of Non-Probability Sampling

 Convenience sampling is probably the most common of all sampling techniques.
 With convenience sampling, the samples are selected because they are accessible to the researcher.
 Subjects are chosen simply because they are easy to recruit.
 This technique is considered easiest, cheapest and least time consuming.

 Consecutive sampling is very similar to convenience sampling except that it seeks to include ALL accessible subjects as part of the sample.
 This non-probability sampling technique can be considered as the best of all non-probability samples because it includes all subjects that are available that makes the sample a better representation of the entire population.